 Confidence is sexy.
 Even a little waft of arrogance can excite.

 But you shouldn’t be the one telling me how great you are.
-Let your past success speak for itself.
+Let your resume speak for itself.

-If your competition is actually competitive, they’ll already know what you can do.
+If your competition is actual competition, they’ll already know what you can do.

 Let the quality of your work be a reflection of the community you build around your brand.

 We don’t need to brag, we need to do better work.